etabraham04/MyPortfolio/Assignment_5/README.md

 -   To launch the **server** version of the compiled code, enter `./a5` into the same terminal in the same directory.
 -   To launch the **client** version of the compiled code, enter `./a5 {ip-address of server}` into another terminal in the same directory.
-    -   The ip address if run locally is 127.0.0.1
+    -   The IP address if run locally, is 127.0.0.1